k88hudson/libtastic/README.md

 If you're building something that doesn't need to be published to npm, requires more intensive functional testing, and/or you want to use Task Cluster for CI, you might consider taking a look at Standard8's [example-addon-repo](https://github.com/mozilla/example-addon-repo).

-## Things you will need as a library author

-- node 6+, npm 3+
-- a Travis CI account
-- the Travis cli (for encrypting your npm auth token)
-- an npm account
-- Coveralls account linked to your Github (if you want coverage reporting with Coveralls)

 ## What is supported?

 This repo shows you how publish a library to npm that is usable in: